As Americans, we have a right to free speech. But does that protection apply to the workplace?

-There are limits to what the government allows, however.
-The following employee workplace speech is not legally protected:
+There are limits to what the NLRA covers, however.
+Beyond work-related conversations, the following employee activity is not legally protected:

-As a private employer, you can — and should — set parameters on employee workplace speech that doesn’t fall under the NLRA umbrella.
+Private employers can — and should — set parameters on employee speech that doesn’t fall under the NLRA umbrella.
 Outlining company rules and expectations in a comprehensive employee handbook is a critical first step in letting employees know what’s permitted.

 Your policies should clearly explain that you won’t tolerate intimidating, discriminating or harassing behavior, or anything that interferes with workplace productivity.
 If political discussions fall under those parameters, specify that.

-and political discussions policies, you want to be sure they are written in a legally compliant way.
-Using an employment attorney is always an option, but can
+When establishing workplace policies, you want to be certain they’re fair, appropriate and legally compliant.
+Hiring an employment attorney is certainly an option, but this can be costly.